How background functions work

 .

 Background function syntax is similar to synchronous function syntax.
-The function file exports a handler
+The file has a default export with a function that receives a web platform Request

-Check out our create functions doc to learn more about how to name your function and the background function format, including a detailed background function example that you can reference.
+Check out our get started with functions doc to learn more about how to name your function and the background function format.

 Want to use background functions with Next.js?